DepartmentofNeurophysiology/ARES/README.md

     b)	As a second step a pop-up window will appear asking to choose the ROI selection method, which can be automatical or hand drawn by the user.
 In the Automatical method, the user should input a threshold coefficient that goes from 1 to -1 (lower values will include more pixels).
 The automatically selected ROI will be shown, and the user will be able to decide if to adjust the threshold, or to procede.

-In the User Hand Drawn selection, the user is to free hand draw the ROI.
+  ![In the User Hand Drawn selection, the user is to free hand draw the ROI.
 To include more than 1 non connected parts to the ROI selection, press Continue.
-Once done, press Finish.
+Once done, press Finish.](https://github.com/DepartmentofNeurophysiology/ARES/blob/master/figures/ReadMe%20-%20ARES%20-%204.png)

 6. The program will then ask for the output file name